-Ensure that you remove as much of the old paint as possible.
-If the old paint is in a good condition, you can leave it, but those areas may require extra attention later in the process.
+It’s essential to remove as much of the old paint as you can.
+If some parts of the old paint are still in good shape, you can leave them be.
+However, be prepared to give those areas extra care later in the process.

 Now that you’ve removed as much of the old paint as you can, you can take a look at the garage door and see if you need to make any repairs.
 Check common problem areas like the bottom of the door and any areas where the paint has been missing for a while.

 If there are minor rotten areas, you can use a two-part resin bonding agent or wood filler to fill these areas and then sand it back flush with the door.
 If there are entire panels or boards that are rotting, you will need to replace them, for this task you can use tricoya wood.
 If your DIY skills aren’t up for this challenge, a local joiner or hobbyist woodworker may be able to help with this step.